smartfog/fogflow/doc/en/source/example1.rst

 .. image:: figures/fog-function-triggering-device.png

-The other way to trigger the your fog function is to send a NGSI entity update to create the "Temperature" sensor entity.
+The other way to trigger the fog function is to send a NGSI entity update to create the "Temperature" sensor entity.
-You can run the following command to issue a POST request to the FogFlow broker.
+Following command can be executed to issue a POST request to the FogFlow broker.

 .. code-block:: console